AnasGamal/Raspberry-Pi-Apache-Spark-Cluster-Setup/README.md

 ## Initial Setup

 1. SSH into your master Raspberry Pi.
-Remember, SSH keys should be configured for password-less login as described earlier.
 2. Update the system and install Java. **Make sure** to apply these steps on each worker node.

 ```bash